platformsh/platformsh-docs/src/golive/steps.md

 If you absolutely cannot use a DNS provider that supports aliases or a redirection service, it is possible to use A records with Platform.sh.
 They will result in a sub-optimal experience, however.

-See the [Public IP](/development/public-ips.md) list for the 3 Inbound addresses for your region.
-In your DNS provider, configure 3 separate A records for your domain, one for each of those IP addresses.
-Incoming requests will then pick one of those IPs at random to use for that request.

 This process has a few limitations:

 * Should we ever need to change one of those IPs your configuration will need to be manually updated.
 Until it is some requests will be lost.
 * Directly pointing at the edge routers bypasses their load-balancing functionality.
 Should one of them go offline for maintenance (as happens periodically for upgrades) approximately 1/3 of requests to your site will go to the offline router and be lost, making the site appear offline.

-For that reason using A records is strongly discouraged and should only be used as a last resort.
+> For that reason using A records is _strongly discouraged_ and should only be used as a last resort.

+See the [Public IP](/development/public-ips.md) list for the 3 Inbound addresses for your region.
+In your DNS provider, configure 3 separate A records for your domain, one for each of those IP addresses.
+Incoming requests will then pick one of those IPs at random to use for that request.

 ## 4. Bonus steps (Optional)